 - Finish control so the aftertaste doesn't “snap back” to earthy

-One important manufacturing habit: don’t sign off on flavor at day one.
+Critical manufacturing habit: don't sign off on flavor at day one.
 Gummies change as they cure and equilibrate in packaging.
-Sensory checks should happen over time, not just right after demolding.
+Run sensory checks over time, not just right after demolding.

 - T0 (fresh): initial taste and texture